NativeScript/docs-v7/docs/start/introduction.md

 Ready to get started developing with NativeScript?
 We offer a set of comprehensive tutorials that walk you through installing NativeScript, and building a real-world iOS and Android app from scratch.

 <div id="start-button-container">
-  <a href="https://play.nativescript.org/?template=groceries-ng&tutorial=groceries-ng" class="Btn" id="ng-start-button">Get Started with TypeScript & Angular</a>
+  <a href="https://play.nativescript.org/?template=groceries-ng&tutorial=groceries-ng" class="ns-button -action" id="ng-start-button">Get Started with TypeScript & Angular</a>
-  <a href="https://play.nativescript.org/?template=groceries-js&tutorial=groceries-js" class="Btn" id="js-start-button">Get Started with JavaScript</a>
+  <a href="https://play.nativescript.org/?template=groceries-js&tutorial=groceries-js" class="ns-button -action" id="js-start-button">Get Started with JavaScript</a>
 </div>

 <script type="text/javascript">